Aryan-Vora/PokerNow-Analytics-Extension/README.md

 ## Overview

 This extension provides real-time win rates and common hand statistics while you play on PokerNow.
+You can find it on the chrome web store soon.

 ### Features